Skip to main content

 The disconnect often lies within your cells, in the intricate machinery that translates hormonal signals into biological action.
 Your personal biology is the context that gives those lab numbers meaning.
 Understanding this context is the first step toward reclaiming your function and well-being.

 At the heart of this personalized response is the field of pharmacogenomics.
 This science explores how your unique genetic blueprint, the DNA inherited from your ancestors, dictates your body’s reaction to medications and other chemical messengers, including hormones.
-Think of your as a complex communication network.
+Think of your endocrine system as a complex communication network.

 Hormones are the messages, and the receptors on your cells are the receivers designed to accept those messages.
 Your genes provide the instructions for building both the enzymes that create and break down these messages and the receptors that receive them.
 Minor variations in these genetic instructions can profoundly alter how effectively this communication happens.